Broad Street Quay Wall Reconstruction Announcement

 Starting later this month, the Navy Yard will begin the reconstruction of the section of Broad Street between Crescent Dr and Intrepid Ave, also known as the “quay wall”.
 It’s a very complex project that has been in planning and procurement for many years, and once finished, will have four lanes for vehicles, a two-way raised bike lane, and a new, scenic pedestrian plaza overlooking the Reserve Basin.

 This construction project will take approximately 12 months to complete.
 During this time, Broad Street will be closed between Crescent Dr and Intrepid Ave.

-The $19 million+ total project cost is in part funded by PennDOT, the Economic Development Authority (EDA), City of Philadelphia, and PIDC.
+The $19 million+ total project cost is in part funded by PennDOT, the U.S. Economic Development Administration (EDA), City of Philadelphia, and PIDC.

 |July 22, 2022||Broad Street between Crescent Dr and Intrepid Ave fully CLOSED; major construction activities begin|

 |July 2023||4 lanes of Broad Street re-open with periodic closures anticipated|

 During the closure, traffic detours will be in place to direct people to use alternative routes including using the League Island Boulevard gate and over the Lift Bridge to the 26th Street gate.